AyeshaOmer/WSU_DevOps_2025/ProjectPipeline/README.md

         - New State Reason
         - Timestamp

+## Project 2: CRUD Lambda
 CRUD Lambda:
 - Once the pipeline is sucessfully deployed go to the lambda website called CRUD.
-- On the CRUD website scroll down to the API gateway, and under Triggers select on of the titles (API Gateway: CrawlerTargetAPI) depending on Put, Get, Post
+- On the CRUD website scroll down to the API gateway, and under Triggers select one of the titles (API Gateway: CrawlerTargetAPI) depending on Put, Get, Post, Delete
 - - Go to resources and click on Either Put, get, Post, delete.
 Then go to the test section
 - input the data in the body section in this format, then press test:
 {